High Flyers (film)

-High Flyers (aka 'The Kangaroos) is a 1937 RKO Radio Pictures musical comedy film, directed by Edward Cline and stars the comedy team Wheeler & Woolsey.
-(Bert Wheeler and Robert Woolsey in his final starring role).The film would be the last film the duo made, as Robert Woolsey died a year later.
-The supporting cast includes Margaret Dumont (who was best-known for her role as The Marx Brothers' matronly foil), Lupe Vélez, Marjorie Lord, Paul Harvey and Jack Carson.
+High Flyers (aka The Kangaroos) is a 1937 American musical comedy film directed by Edward Cline and starring the comedy team of Wheeler & Woolsey in their final film together.
+Robert Woolsey died less than a year after the film was released.
+The supporting cast includes Lupe Vélez, Margaret Dumont, Marjorie Lord, Paul Harvey and Jack Carson.
+The film was produced and distributed by RKO Pictures.

 Plot

 Jeremiah "Jerry" Lane and Pierre Potkin are a couple of midway "pilots" on a carnival ride who have never actually been in the air.
 The duo leave their job when they are hired by smuggler Dave Hanlon to fly a real seaplane (not knowing it is a stolen police aircraft) in order to retrieve a lifesaver thrown from an ocean liner and deliver it to him.
 They think that the lifesaver contains news photos, but inside it they soon find cocaine, which blows in their faces and intoxicates them, and a box of stolen jewels.
 Jerry and Pierre eventually crash-land on the Arlington estate, owned by Horace and Martha Arlington.

 Initially, the Arlingtons believe that the duo are police officers, and readily allow them to stay in their home.
 In a series of musical numbers, the two flirt outrageously with the Arlingtons' daughter Arlene, and their maid Juanita.

 Unfortunately, the Arlingtons are good friends with Hanlon.
 When Hanlon is informed that Jerry and Pierre are at the Arlington estate, he convinces the family that the two men are lunatics from an asylum.
 Arlene and Juanita then attempt to humor than until the "doctors" (actually Hanlon's cronies) can come and remove them.

 Hanlon and the "doctors" show up at the mansion in order to "bump off" Jerry and Pierre, and get the smuggled jewels.
 However, like many other small items that have gone missing over the preceding weeks, the jewels have been hidden by the Arlingtons' kleptomaniac dog.
 A frantic and confusing search around the manor soon occurs, with dozens of cops added into the mix.

 Eventually the criminals are captured, but when Horace examines the jewels he finds they are paste.
 However, an explanation is in the box, from the man who was carrying them on the ship: suspecting a crime was being planned, he had switched the jewels and arranged for the real ones to be sent to Arlington's office.